Questions to ask, Myths, and Tips

 Why is a heat loss/heat gain calculation so important?

-Yes, since most heating appliances are oversized they will produce more heat than needed so the appliance will short cycle.
+Yes, since most heating appliances are oversized they will produce more heat than needed so the appliance will shorten the cycle.
 This short cycling will create higher operating costs.

 Can't I just size the AWHP as the same size as my current heat source?